Ion Channels & Electrical Properties of Membranes

 • Biologics: Antibodies and peptides targeting extracellular channel domains

-A comprehensive lecture covering the fundamental principles of membrane transport and electrical properties of biological membranes.
-Topics include ion gradients, the Nernst equation, membrane potential, passive and active transport, ion channels, pumps, and the molecular mechanisms underlying electrical signaling in cells.
-Essential viewing for understanding how cells maintain electrochemical gradients and generate electrical signals.
+A comprehensive lecture covering the fundamental principles of membrane transport and electrical properties of biological membranes: ion gradients, Nernst equation, membrane potential, passive and active transport, ion channels, pumps, and molecular mechanisms underlying electrical signaling.

 Further Reading & Resources